 - Baking powder + Baking soda: These ingredients are leaveners that have two important functions; increase the volume and lighten the texture of the cake.
 Some sponge cakes rely on whipped egg whites to provide the cake with height and a fluffy texture, but in this recipe, we rely on baking soda and baking powder to do the trick!

 - Unsweetened Cocoa Powder: How to make a sponge cake chocolate flavored?
 Add cocoa powder!
 Generally use unsweetened, 100% cocoa powder in baking as it will have the most consistent results without being too rich, but just right.
 I use a Dutch-processed cocoa powder which has a lovely dark color resulting in a beautiful dark chocolate sponge cake.
 Plus dutch processed cocoa is lower in acidity.
 Make sure to sift the cocoa powder before adding the batter to avoid lumps.
+For more info on cocoa powder and its substitutes check my cocoa powder guide.

 - Salt: Salt balances out the sweetness in all desserts.
 It’s essential in all baking recipes and makes a huge difference even in small amounts.
 Fine salt is ideal for baking, try to avoid large salts since they won’t disperse as well in the batter.